katriellucas/lecarde-2/README.md

 `ADDED` - Arrow notations of new texts at La Tourvelle's castle.
 (Aceearly1993)
 `ADDED` - More event notations in the project file.
 (Aceearly1993)
+`FIXED` - Remaining instances where you may get softlocked by dying through poison while Efrain is acrossing area transitions zones in the process.
+(Aceearly1993)
 `CHANGED` - Now if the stone hand had been used in front of Count Servigny's courtyard, the arrow notation will correctly disappear.
 (Aceearly1993)
 `CHANGED` - Organized the events of item sellers/vending machines into isolated groups for better visibility of any potential future editors.
 (Aceearly1993)
 `CHANGED` - Enhancements of Garden of the Dead A-letter panel blink effect due to requests.
 (Aceearly1993)